Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Introduction

 \section{Introduction}

-A suite of health and wellness technologies has been developed to help people monitor activity, sleep, and sedentary behavior in daily life \cite{gao2019emerging}.
-These include wearable trackers and smartwatches that visualize steps, heart rate, and sitting time through dashboards and notifications, for example mainstream devices and accompanying apps \cite{Reinschluessel2025}.
-Part of this suite are home based artifacts that provide ambient cues and persuasive prompts, such as lights and sound based reminders for movement breaks \cite{10.1145/3640794.3665561, 7927391}.
-Most systems have been designed in contexts that value numerical precision and individual self optimization, emphasizing screen based feedback, charts, and goals as the primary interaction paradigm \cite{info:doi/10.2196/54375, info:doi/10.2196/25171}.
+A suite of health and wellness technologies has been developed to help people monitor their daily activity, sleep, and sedentary behavior \cite{gao2019emerging,sugiyama2008joint,owen2010sedentary}.
+These technologies include wearable trackers and smartwatches that visualize one's steps, heart rate, and sitting time via dashboards and notifications \cite{Reinschluessel2025,tremblay2010physiological}.
+They also include home-based systems that provide ambient cues and persuasive prompts, such as light- or sound-based reminders to encourage movement breaks \cite{10.1145/3640794.3665561,7927391,Yu2025}.
+Such systems have been designed for contexts that value numerical precision and individual self-optimization, emphasizing screen-based feedback, charts, and goals as primary interaction paradigms \cite{info:doi/10.2196/54375, info:doi/10.2196/25171}.

-However, with population aging and widespread diffusion of consumer health devices, these systems increasingly enter households where needs and norms differ from the original design context.
-Older adults often prioritize simplicity, comfort, and emotional ease over granular analytics \cite{app15105458}.
-The home is a social and aesthetic setting where devices are expected to blend with furniture, routines, and rhythms rather than demand active attention \cite{Ghorayeb2023}.
-This shift prompts reflection on the suitability of screen centric and number heavy tools for people who may experience cognitive load, fine motor challenges, or anxiety from constant alerts \cite{Sagga2025, Miles2024}.
-For sedentary behavior in particular, the gap between raw sensor readings and immediately meaningful cues in everyday life remains under-addressed \cite{info:doi/10.2196/54375}.
+However, with the aging population and the widespread diffusion of consumer health devices, these systems are located in households where needs and norms often differ from their original design contexts.
+Older adults, for example, often prioritize simplicity, comfort, and emotional ease over granular analytics \cite{app15105458}.
+The home is also a social and aesthetic setting where devices are expected to blend in with furniture, routines, and rhythms rather than demand active attention \cite{Ghorayeb2023,Yu2025}.
+This prompts reflection on the suitability of screen- and number-centric tools for people who may have increased cognitive load, fine motor challenges, or anxiety from constant alerts \cite{Sagga2025, MILES2024264}.
+For sedentary behavior in particular, the gap between raw sensor readings and immediately meaningful cues in everyday life remains underexplored \cite{info:doi/10.2196/54375}.